Dimitra Liani

-Dimitra Liani (Δήμητρα Λιάνη; born 30 April 1955) is a Greek former air hostess known for being the third wife and widow of Prime Minister of Greece Andreas Papandreou.
+Dimitra Liani (Δήμητρα Λιάνη; born 30 April 1955) is a Greek former cabin attendant known for being the third wife and widow of Prime Minister of Greece Andreas Papandreou.

-Early life, career and marriage
+Early life and career

 Born Dimitra Liani in 1955 in Elefsina, she comes from a well-connected family.
-Her father was a distinguished army officer, Colonel Constantine Lianis, while her cousin George Lianis was the member of parliament for her home town.
-She worked as an air hostess with Olympic Airways.
+Her family hails from Kleisoura, Kastoria and later moved to Amyntaio.
+Her father was a distinguished army officer, Colonel Constantine Lianis, while her uncle George Lianis was Minister, and her cousin Giorgos Lianis (born 1942) was member of parliament for her hometown.
+She worked as a cabin attendant with Olympic Airways.

+Personal life

 She married Papandreou in 1989, becoming his official consort and head of his private office when he returned to power in 1993.

+Papandreou died in 1996 aged 77, and his will left his entire fortune to her.